albertoaignr/Crowdfunding-ETL/README.md

 ![backers_cleaned.png](backers_cleaned.png)

-A more visually friendly approach to collect the information to use it with a query language program.
+A more visually friendly approach to collect the information and use it with a query language program.

+From this, it could be assigned the relationships and create new tables with useful information.